ptdolan/PhyloTorials/Week_1.md

 # Week 1: Alignment and tree inference

-_We are building a toolkit that will enable you to do your own analysis of molecular evolution.
+_We are building a toolkit that will enable you to do your own analyses of molecular evolution.
 We first need to establish a few concepts and get the necessary software to get you going._

 ## Concepts and activities.